formosa-crypto/dilithium/proofs/README.md

-Alternatively, EasyCrypt can be installed locally by following the instructions at https://github.com/EasyCrypt/easycrypt
+Alternatively, EasyCrypt can be installed locally by following the instructions at https://github.com/EasyCrypt/easycrypt Here we add some details specific to our development version.

+#### Opam Installation

 The only difference is that, when pinning easycrypt, the correct branch needs to be chosen: